qnd101/UniAlias/README.md

 # UniAlias
-Quickly insert Unicode characters anywhere by typing simple aliases!
+Quickly insert Unicode characters anywhere by typing aliases!

 ## File Structure
 File structure is typical of a Tauri project, with an additional `dataset` folder.